-We have audited the accompanying statements of net assets available for plan benefits (modified cash basis) of the Kirby 401(k) Plan (the Plan) as of December 31, 2003 and 2002 and the related statements of changes in net assets available for plan benefits (modified cash basis) for the years ended December 31, 2003 and 2002.
+We have audited the accompanying statements of net assets available for plan benefits (modified cash basis) of the Kirby 401(k) Plan (the Plan) as of December 31, 2004 and 2003 and the related statements of changes in net assets available for plan benefits (modified cash basis) for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements and assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.